tipantiza/lotide/README.md

 * `takeUntil(array, callBack)`: takes in an array to work with, and a callback function.
 The function will return a new array with elements up until the callback returns a truthy value.

 * `without(source, itemsToRemove)`: This function takes in a source array and an itemsToRemove array.
 It returns a new array with only those elements from source that are not present in the itemsToRemove array.

+* `flatten(array)`: takes in an array containing elements including nested arrays of elements, and return a "flattened" version of the array. but only one level of nesting.